Med3web Viewer and Editor¶

 User can select ROI (Region of Interest) during segmented data visualization.

 Use this mode to view raw data sections in different projections and to measure the linear and angular dimensions of fragments of this data.

 Special automatic segmentation methods are implemented for the lungs data and skull tissues separation from brain.

 Semi-automatic Methods for Opening Areas of Interest¶

 Med3web has two methods for opening/selection areas of interest.
 The first one allows to clear volumetric data, which obstructs area of interest.

 The second method allows to cut the area of interest from the source volume using deformable 3D triangle mesh.

 Try in One Click¶

-You can try the Web3D DICOM Viewer demo online.
-But please be informed, that not all browsers and video cards are supported yet.
+You can try the Med3web demo online.
+Please note that not all browsers and video cards are supported yet.

 The product is under development.
-More features to come in future releases: automated segmentation, volume cut, automated ROI detection, and complex colored transfer functions, etc.
+More features are planned for future releases: automated segmentation, volume cut, automated ROI detection, complex colored transfer functions, etc.